JimOser/arsnova-vagrant/README.md

 # ARSnova Vagrant

-This is a fork of thm-projects/arsnova-vagrant
+This is a fork of [https://github.com/thm-projects/arsnova-vagrant](https://github.com/thm-projects/arsnova-vagrant)

 The thm-projects/Vagrant configuration provisioned a Debian development box with all tools required for ARSnova.

 There were students in the iversity THM Web Engineering III class, who had computers with "slow" CPUs and 2 GBs of memory.
 The vagrant virtual box solution was extremely slow for these students.
-We are talking hours to bring up something that was advertised to come up in minutes (perhaps if we had 4 core machines with 16 GB, we also would not have had any problems.
+We are talking hours to bring up something that was advertised to come up in minutes (perhaps if we had 4 core machines with 16 GB, we also would not have had any problems).

 At the time of this fork, Amazon was offering a free t1.micro tier for a year.
 With this setup, the system was ok, but still suffer problems probably due to memory limitations.